EmotiBit/EmotiBit_Docs/Getting_Started.md

   - Move the downloaded zip file to a folder location you desire.
 Double click on the .zip file to extract it.
   - You will find the Applications in the extracted folder.

   > **Note that the Software is currently supported only for macOS-Mojave[version 10.14] and macOS-Catalina[version 10.15].
-(Mojave mostly works, but has some issues with the DataParser that we're working on)**
+(Monterey mostly works, but has some issues with the DataParser that we're working on)**
   - <details><summary>Check your Operating System version</summary>

     - You can find your macOS version by clicking on the `Apple Logo`(on the top left of your screen) > `About This Mac`.